simon-brooke/youyesyet/README.md

 To download and install Javascript delendencies, run

+    cd youyesyet
     lein npm install

 To start a development web server for the application, run:

-    lein run

-If you're wanting to work on cljs development, you need two terminal sessions.
-In one run
+Then

-    lein run
+    lein repl

-as above; in the other, run
+Wait for the clojure `user=>` prompt to appear, and enter

+    (mount/start)

+This will get the application running for development; ideally, open a new terminal and invoke

     lein figwheel

+which will aid in work on the ClojureScript components.

 ## Running in a production environment